suriyadeepan/suriyadeepan.github.io/_posts/2016-06-28-easy-seq2seq.markdown

 $$ e_{ij} $$ is the alignment model which is function of decoder's previous hidden state $$ s_{i-1} $$ and the jth hidden state of the encoder.
 This alignment model is parameterized as a feedforward neural network which is jointly trained with the rest of model.

+Each hidden state in the encoder encodes information about the local context about that part of the sentence.
+As data flow from word 0 to word n, this local context information get diluted.
+This makes it necessary for the decoder to peak through the encoder, to know the local contexts.
+Different parts of input sequence contain information necessary for generating differnt parts of the output sequence.
+In other words, each word in the output sequence is aligned to differnent parts of the input sequence.
+The alignment model gives us a measure of how well the output at position *i* match with inputs at around postion *j*.
+Based on which, we take a weighted sum of the input contexts (hidden states) to generate each word in the ouput sequence.